-As of December 2025, our compilation of BBC One Northern Ireland’s top-rated series boasts over 20 unique shows.
-For top-tier entertainment, BBC One Northern Ireland delivered Falling for a Dancer and The Blame Game in 1998 and 2006.
-BBC One Northern Ireland has over 20 shows broadcast from as early as 1998 and as recent as 2025.
+Peruse our comprehensive roster of BBC One Northern Ireland’s top shows, encompassing over 20 distinct series as of March 2026.
+Leading the pack on BBC One Northern Ireland are Falling for a Dancer and The Blame Game, with their initial broadcasts in 1998 and 2006.
+BBC One Northern Ireland’s extensive portfolio includes more than 20 shows, spanning the years from 1998 to 2025.

 Set in rural Ireland of the 1930s, the story begins when 19-year-old Elizabeth has a brief fling with an actor and falls pregnant.
 Community pressure forces her to marry a dull middle-aged man, but maybe there is hope on the horizon.